 Right to Participate in Student Governance

 Students have the right to participate in institutional governance and policy formulation.
-The Student Senate is the student governing body of the University operating under a constitution approved by the University President and responsible to him.
+The student senate is the student governing body of the university operating under a constitution approved by the University President and responsible to her.
 It is an advisory body only, since all its acts must receive the approval of the University President, before they become operative.
-The President, by law, is the only person authorized to make such changes since he is charged legally with overseeing the entire operation of the University.
+The President, by law, is the only person authorized to make such changes since she is charged legally with overseeing the entire operation of the university.

 Student Government Constitution